 Starting at the eastern end of the Horse Camp parking lot, climb to the top of Spruce Mountain -- the summit is three miles away and 1,000 feet up from the trailhead.
 Traverse up a series of ridges into the heart of the Bradshaw Mountains Before heading straight up.
 From the summit , on a rock outcrop high above towering ponderosa pines, we could see for miles in every direction -- the glowing red rock buttes of Sedona and the snow-capped San Francisco Peaks to the north, the Bradshaws to the south, and many other nameless mountain ranges fading into the distance.
 From the top of the mountain, Trail No. 307 meanders gradually downward.
 Relax and enjoy the tranquil surroundings of the forest.
 It is almost six miles back to the parking lot and the entire distance offered excellent cross-country skiing.

-Overall, Groom Creek Loop is the 44th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, Groom Creek Loop is the 44th most popular horse trail of all 49 horseback rides in Arizona.